Thank you for your interest in writing for Harley Therapy’s Counselling Blog.

 - include hyperlinks to all research and studies in brackets after the quote or reference

-- include footnotes or a bibliography if you want (it might attract more traffic to your piece) but not necessary if you’ve done above
+- include footnotes or a bibliography if you want (it might attract more traffic to your piece)

 - if you use more than three words from somewhere else, put quotes around it and put the reference